SystemFw/blog/content/staging/programs-as-values-draft.md

-Most material about laws is either of theoretical nature, or it talks about laws as contracts to respect when implementing algebras, but there's very little talk about how to take advantage of laws as a _user_.
-I want to share a practical view of them as _refactoring rules_ , where the equivalence symbol `p1 <-> p2` can be read as `p1 can be refactored into p2 and vice versa`.
+Most material about laws is either of theoretical nature, or it talks about laws as contracts to respect when implementing algebras, but there's very little talk about them from the _user_'s perspective.
+I want to share a practical view of laws as _refactoring rules_ , where the equivalence symbol `p1 <-> p2` can be read as `p1 can be refactored into p2 and vice versa`.

 We've already seen a couple when discussing transforming outputs:
 ```scala